$ ./a.out

 Hyperthreading is a new technology and is in no way shape or form multithreading.
 Hyperthreading allows one physical core to appear as many virtual cores to the operating system (Guide #ref-guide2011intel, P.51).
 The operating system can then schedule processes on these virtual cores and one core will execute them.
 Each core interleaves processes or threads.
 While the core is waiting for one memory access to complete, it may perform a few instructions of another process thread.
 The overall result is more instructions executed in a shorter time.
 This potentially means that you can divide the number of cores you need to power smaller devices.

-There be dragons here though.
+There be dragons here, though.
 With hyperthreading, you must be wary of optimizations.
-A famous hyperthreading bug that caused programs to crash if at least two processes were scheduled on a physical core, using specific registers, in a tight loop.
+A famous hyperthreading bug caused programs to crash if at least two processes were scheduled on a physical core, using specific registers, in a tight loop.
 The actual problem is better explained through an architecture lens.
 But, the actual application was found through systems programmers working on OCaml’s mainline (Leroy #ref-leroy_2017).

 Debugging and Environments #